 - Plate up and serve with a side of brown rice, tortilla chips and your favourite sides/garnishes!

-- Nutritional information is approximate and should be treated as a guideline only.
+- Nutritional information is approximate, per serving and without sides & garnishes and should be treated as a guideline only.

 - Cacao/cocoa powder can be left out completely or substituted with a square of good quality dark chocolate.